-- 1. Determine the terms of reference, duties, and powers of the Chief Executive Officer and assess his performance and remuneration. - 2.
-Evaluate, withdraw and define the powers granted to the members of the Board of Directors and Board committees, and define ways of exercising the powers, and formulating a policy for that. - 3.
-Monitor the performance of the senior executive management; review management plans in relation to the replacement process and the arrangements for remunerations of senior executive management. - 4.
+- 1. Determine the terms of reference, duties, and powers of the Chief Executive Officer and assess his performance and remuneration. - ways of exercising the powers, and formulating a policy for that. - and the arrangements for remunerations of senior executive management. - 4.
 Verify the appropriateness of organisational, administrative and accounting structures for the Company and its Group, with a focus on the internal control system. - 5.
-Ensure adequate planning for the succession and replacement of senior executive management. - 6.
-Provide recommendations to appoint, re-appoint or quarantine the auditor appointed by the shareholders on the basis of their consent during the Annual General Meeting of the Company, as recommended by the Audit and Risk Management Committee. - 7.
+Ensure adequate planning for the succession and replacement of senior executive management. - consent during the Annual General Meeting of the Company, as recommended by the Audit and Risk Management Committee. - 7.
 Direct members of the Board of Directors and provide them with continuous guidance through planning of the induction and guidance programmes.
 The Chairman of the Board is responsible for consistently providing induction and guidance programmes to Board members, to help them perform their duties and ensure they understand ongoing developments on Company issues. - 8.
 Members of the Board of Directors are expected to be seriously committed to the Board and the Company, and also to develop and expand their knowledge of the Company's current operations and its main business, and to be available to contribute to the work of the Board and Committees. - 9.
 Members of the Board of Directors and the senior executive management will be trained according to capacity. - 10.
 Review and approval of company's major strategic plans and oversee its execution. - 11.
 Oversee company's special corporate governance system and the extent of its abidance by the System of Corporate Governance and legal Entities listed on the main market. - 12.
-Approval of the Guide of Executing the Company's Strategy and Objectives prepared by the higher executive management, which should include determination of means and tools of rapid communication with the authority and other regulatory parties, and all other parties concerned with governance including nominating a point of contact. - 13.
+Approval of the Guide of Executing the Company's Strategy and Objectives prepared by the higher executive management, which other parties concerned with governance including nominating a point of contact. - 13.
 Establishing of internal control rules and controls, and of them through a written policy that regulates conflict of interests and resolves any situation conflict for all Board members and the higher executive management and shareholders.
 In addition to establishing a complete disclosure system which accomplishes justice and transparency, preventing the conflict of interests and taking advantage of information. - 14.
 Developing precise policies for Board membership, according to applied laws. - 15.
 Drafting of a written policy to organise and regulate the relationship between stakeholders and their rights. - 16.
 Creation of policies and procedures for disclosure to shareholders, debitors, and stakeholders. - 17.
 Invitation of all shareholders to attend the General Assembly Meeting according to the Companies' Law, and the company's articles of association.